 While studying art at Missouri State University, Artie edited and published Realm, an acclaimed comics and science fiction fanzine, and more issues of Platinum Toad.
 In 1973 he returned to Colorado Springs and co-founded Everyman Studios, an artists' collective that published alternative newspapers and underground comix.
 In 1981, Artie moved the studio away from publishing and initiated commercial animation production, including animation for movie titles and effects, music videos, TV commercials, video games and software.
 The studio converted to digital production in 1991 and was renamed ARG!
 Cartoon Animation in 1994.

-The original ARG! website was launched in December, 1995 on AOL.
-In July, 1996 the Artie.com domain was acquired, and it quickly became one of the most popular animation sites on the Web, getting up to 600 million hits each year.
+The original ARG! website was launched in December, 1995 on America Online (AOL).
+In July, 1996 the Artie.com domain was acquired, and it quickly became one of the most popular animation sites on the Web, getting up to 600 million page views each year.
 In 2005-2006, the site got one billion hits in 20 months.
 In November, 2018, ARG!
-Cartoon Animation sold Artie.com to Armando Kirwin's company Artie, Inc. and established ArtieStick.com as its replacement.
+Cartoon Animation sold Artie.com to Artie, Inc. and established ArtieStick.com as its replacement.

-The ARG! studio has created more than 40,000 original digital animations for its 700+ commercial clients.
+In its first 28 years, the ARG! studio created more than 40,000 original digital animations for its 700+ commercial clients.
 But in 2022, Artie decided to change course and stop taking contracts for animation production.
 He just wanted to produce original Artie Stick animations from now on.
-Artie continues to work full-time as producer and director at ARG! and part-time as animation instructor at ICTC.
+Artie continues to work full-time as producer and director at ARG!

 "Good animation is not produced by machines or software.
 It is created by people who have studied life drawing for years, and understand how things look and how they move."